LiamPack/chez-matrices/README.md

 result in extensive computation for even very simple operations (such as obtaining the length along each axis of `A`).
 This also has the downside of obscuring the structure of a matrix from the user: a lambda could be anything!
-I'm not adept enough with scheme (alt: don't know enough SRFI
+I'm not adept enough with scheme (alt: don't know enough about existing SRFIs), so things might look primitive.

 # Running
 If you have [akku](https://akkuscm.org/), life is easy: